 The "Prudent Investor Standard" means the standard of care which requires ONE JIB, when investing money under section 418.1 of the Act, to exercise the care, skill, diligence and judgement that a prudent investor would exercise in making such an investment.
-The Prudent Investor Standard means that the securities in which a Participating Municipality can invest are not prescribed.
-The Prudent Investor Standard applies to the entire portfolio of the Participating

-Municipalities' Long-Term Funds under the control and management of ONE JIB rather than to individual securities.
+The Prudent Investor Standard applies to the Participating Municipalities' Long-Term Funds under the control and management of ONE JIB.